 It makes great leftovers too.
 Make a big batch.
 Have some for dinner.
 Then have it for lunch the next day.
 And the day after that.
 So good.

-Layer flavours for the best chicken noodle soup from scratch
+Layer flavours for the best homemade chicken noodle soup

 This recipe is all about layering flavours.
-Start with homemade chicken stock instead of water.
-Layer one.
+This is how you make really special homemade chicken noodle soup.

-Simmer the bones in the stock before you make the soup.
+Make even better broth with the bones – Simmer the bones in the stock before you make the soup.
+Make double strength stock.
 Layer three.

-Sweat your aromatics before adding the stock.
+Cook the onions, carrots and celery first – Sweat your aromatics in before adding the stock.
 Layer four.

 Get the picture?
 Layer on layer on layer of chicken noodle soup goodness.

-I chased mouthfeel in turkey noodle and chicken noodle soup from scratch for years.
+This one took me forever.
+I chased mouthfeel in my homemade chicken noodle soup for years.
 Couldn’t figure it out.
 I remembered it vividly from my childhood.
 Luscious.
+Ultimately satisfying.
 Wrap your tongue in magic delicious.
 Crazy good.

 But I couldn’t make it.
 And it made me crazy.
 I tried all sorts of stuff.
 Nothing worked.
 Not close.